komoto48g/wxpj/README.md

 ### Updating

-To update the packages, just run `make-PY3.bat` or `make-PY35.bat` again.
+To update your packages, follow the steps above again.
-Before updating, delete wxpj directory, or else the latest wxpj will not be cloned.
+Remove the wxpj directory before updating.
+Otherwise the latest wxpj will not be cloned.

 ## How to execute wxpyJemacs